 I specialize in Mezuzah House Calls: Mezuzah checking in your home or office.
-If you are like many of my customers you don’t have time to get up in the morning, take down your mezuzos, label them, bring them to my office, get to work on time, pick them up from me at the end of the day, return home, and get them back up correctly!
+If you are like many of my customers you don’t have time in the morning to take down your mezuzos, label them, bring them to a sofer, get to work on time, pick them up at the end of the day, return home, and get them back up correctly!
 Or maybe even if you do have time, for whatever reason you keep putting it off.
 That’s where I come in:

 - I will carefully remove all of your mezuzos, three or four at a time.

 - I will check (in your home) and repair your mezuzos, as well as alert you to problems.

 - I can do on site computer scanning upon request.

 - Mezuzos are attached with screws which are neater and more secure than nails.

 - Bedroom mezuzos are wrapped according to halachah.

 - I check that mezuzos are in all required places.

 - Problematic doorways will be photographed and brought to a Rav.

 - Each mezuzah will be down for a short time only.